luut189/3U_A3GuessNum/README.md

 4. Challenge 4: Be creative!
 What else can you add to this to make it better?
 Tell me in your submission what functionality you added.
     - I added a difficulty system (a simple one) for the player to choose from.
 Because the game would be kind of easy with hint...

-Check assignment on classroom for checklist of skills and more hints.